cnabio/cnab-spec/400-claims.md

 While implementors are not REQUIRED to implement claims, this is the standard format for claims-supporting systems.

 The CNAB claim is defined as a JSON document.
 The specification currently does not require that claims be formatted as Canonical JSON.
 Claims are immutable and are not modified after creation.
-When another action is executed against an installation, a new claim is created to represent the operation.
+Before an action is executed against an installation, a new claim is created to represent the operation.

 The claim for the last modifying action MUST be retained.
 Previous claims, and/or claims for non-modifying actions, MAY be retained to provide a history of actions performed on an installation.